matpadley/StopMotion/README.md

 1. **FFmpeg not found**: Ensure FFmpeg is installed and available in your system PATH
 2. **Permission errors**: Make sure you have read access to the input directory and write access to the output location
 3. **Memory issues**: Large numbers of high-resolution images may require more memory

+## Acknowledgments

+This application was developed using GitHub Copilot AI assistant for code generation and implementation.